scope-lab-vu/chariot/README.md

    sudo apt-get install python-pip sudo pip install chariot-runtime
    ```
+Following are the commands installed as part of chariot-runtime:
+* **chariot-dm**: This command starts the CHARIOT Deployment Manager
+* **chariot-me**: This command starts the CHARIOT Management Engine
+* **chariot-nm**: This command starts the CHARIOT Node Membership (this is a ZooKeeper client)
+* **chariot-nmw**: This command starts the CHARIOT Node Membership Watcher (this is also a ZooKeeper client but it uses the watcher recipe)
+* **chariot-rm**: This command starts the CHARIOT Resource Monitor to monitor resources (CPU, memory, network bandwidth) consumed by a CHARIOT Deployment Manager and CHARIOT Node Membership (current implementation requires PIDs of NM and DM to be passed via command line arguments)
+* **chariot-sna**: This command should be used when running examples in simulation to simulate node activities (start and stop)

 ## Running the SmartPowerGrid example in Simulation Mode
 Examples are available at https://github.com/visor-vu/chariot-examples.
 Follow the steps listed below to run the [SmartPowerGrid](https://github.com/visor-vu/chariot-examples/tree/master/SmartPowerGrid) example in simulation mode.